twilight-wizard/nixmentors/Lab2-Databases/Lab2.md

 Homework: activate your postgres and mysql accounts in crack, create some tables, write a web app that queries them and inserts things into them with prepared statements and error checking, show krinkle (Watch out for [SQL](https://en.wikipedia.org/wiki/SQL_injection) [Injections](http://xkcd.com/327/)!)

 Advanced:
-repeat everything using mysql
+ - Repeat everything using mysql
-Research postgres functions and write one.
+ - Research postgres functions and write one.
-Add another column to the characters table that has a default value of the current time using the now() function (look up ALTER TABLE).
+ - Add another column to the characters table that has a default value of the current time using the now() function (look up ALTER TABLE).